puf/puf.io/notes/socials/2025-11-10 Mission's Kitchen Valencia.md

 If the name [Mission's Kitchen](https://www.yelp.com/biz/missions-kitchen-san-francisco) sounds and the font looks familiar, that's because they already have a location on 2738 Mission street.
 There's usually a line there during peak hours on the weekend, so we've never been.
 But the ratings are good, so I look forward to their new location having a similar line. :-)

+---

+Update (March 4, 2026): After the initial change putting up the Mission's Kitchen sign, nothing much seems to be happening at the site.
+Fingers crossed that they open the new site at some point. 🤞